jerlendds/gremlinpy/docs/index.rst

     # [v[1], v[2], v[3], v[4], v[5], v[6]]

-The above example demonstrates how :py:mod:`aiogremlin` uses the :ref:`event loop<asyncio-event-loop>` to drive communication with the Gremlin Server, but the **rest of examples are written as if they were run in a Python interpreter**.
+The above example demonstrates how :py:mod:`gremlinpy` uses the :ref:`event loop<asyncio-event-loop>` to drive communication with the Gremlin Server, but the **rest of examples are written as if they were run in a Python interpreter**.
 In reality, **this isn't possible**, so remember, code *must*